A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: Basic theory and Enneper-Weierstrass representation

 \section{Basic theory and Enneper-Weierstrass representation}

-This section is devoted to state some important results about elliptic functions and minimal surfaces, largely used throughout this work.
-The reader can found the details in \cite {Chand.1985}, \cite{Costa.1984}, \cite{Fang.1990}, \cite{Osserman.2013} and \cite{vilhena.2021}.
+This section is devoted to state some important results about elliptic functions and minimal surfaces, widely used throughout this work.
+The reader can find the details in \cite {Chand.1985}, \cite{Costa.1984}, \cite{Fang.1990}, \cite{Osserman.2013} and \cite{vilhena.2021}.
 We start reviewing one of the principal tools used to construct minimal surfaces in the Euclidean $3$-dimensional space, in the formulation due to Osserman \cite{Osserman.2013}: